NamSPro/seggs-bot/README.md

 ### config-EDITME
 - If you only wish to deploy to one server, add a `guildId` field.
-- If you wish to deploy to every server your bot joins, uncomment `await rest.put` and comment `rest.put` in `deploy_commands.js`.
+- If you wish to deploy to every server your bot joins, uncomment the `rest.put` which routes to `ApplicationCommands` and comment the  `rest.put` which routes to `applicationGuildCommands` in `deploy_commands.js`.
 In this case you don't need a `guildId` field.

 ## Credits
 Thanks to the entire KGA English community, without which I wouldn't even have the idea to start this project.